mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Mystery Seeker](https://en.wikipedia.org/w/index.php?title=Mystery_Seeker&oldid=1146656552) - Mystery Seeker was a website based on the Google search engine. that until November 30, 2009 had been known as Mystery Google.
+The WHOIS domain name record for mysterygoogle.com was created on 10 February 2009 with registrant Google Inc, but since February 26, 2017 it has had no website.
+The website has been featured in a number of technology blog...

+- [Reverse Polish notation](https://en.wikipedia.org/w/index.php?title=Reverse_Polish_notation&oldid=1199898249) - Reverse Polish notation (RPN), also known as reverse Łukasiewicz notation, Polish postfix notation or simply postfix notation, is a mathematical notation in which operators follow their operands, in contrast to prefix or Polish notation (PN), in which operators precede their operands.
+The notation does not need any parentheses for as long as each op...

+- [Lake Nyos disaster](https://en.wikipedia.org/w/index.php?title=Lake_Nyos_disaster&oldid=1198146078) - On 21 August 1986, a limnic eruption at Lake Nyos in northwestern Cameroon killed 1,746 people and 3,500 livestock.The eruption triggered the sudden release of about 100,000–300,000 tons (1.6 million tons, according to some sources) of carbon dioxide (CO2).
+The gas cloud initially rose at nearly 100 kilometres per hour (62 mph; 28 m/s) and then, bei...

+- [Mass suicides in 1945 Nazi Germany](https://en.wikipedia.org/w/index.php?title=Mass_suicides_in_1945_Nazi_Germany&oldid=1195387051) - During the final weeks of Nazi Germany and World War II in Europe, many civilians, government officials, and military personnel throughout Germany and German-occupied Europe committed suicide.
+In addition to high-ranking Nazi officials like Adolf Hitler, Joseph Goebbels, Heinrich Himmler, Philipp Bouhler, and Martin Bormann, many others chose suicid...

+- [Road of Life](https://en.wikipedia.org/w/index.php?title=Road_of_Life&oldid=1189240814) - The Road of Life (Доро́га жи́зни, doroga žizni) was the set of ice road transport routes across Lake Ladoga to Leningrad during the Second World War.
+They were the only Soviet winter surface routes into the city while it was besieged by the German Army Group North under Feldmarschall Wilhelm Ritter von Leeb.The routes operated in the winters of 1941...

+- [Sanrizuka Struggle](https://en.wikipedia.org/w/index.php?title=Sanrizuka_Struggle&oldid=1187611033) - The Sanrizuka Struggle (三里塚闘争, Sanrizuka tōsō) refers to a civil conflict and riots involving the Japanese government and the agricultural community of Sanrizuka, comprising organised opposition by farmers, local residents, and leftist groups to the construction of Narita International Airport (then New Tokyo International Airport).
+The struggle ste...

 - [Page 3](https://en.wikipedia.org/w/index.php?title=Page_3&oldid=1193363611) - Page 3, or Page Three, was a British newspaper convention of publishing a large image of a topless female glamour model (known as a Page 3 girl) on the third page of mainstream red-top tabloids.
 The Sun introduced the feature in November 1970, which boosted its readership and prompted competing tabloids—including The Daily Mirror, The Sunday People,...

 - [Anti-computer tactics](https://en.wikipedia.org/w/index.php?title=Anti-computer_tactics&oldid=1181771353) - Anti-computer tactics are methods used by humans to try to beat computer opponents at various games, most typically board games such as chess and Arimaa.
 They are most associated with competitions against computer AIs that are playing to their utmost to win, rather than AIs merely programmed to be an interesting challenge that can be given intentio...